MSPaintIDE/MSPaintIDE/README.md

 - Native installer for easy usage
 - Full Discord RPC Support
 - IDE theming via CSS files
+- Program and compiler outputs as image logs

 ## How It Works